smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 - Default: _automatic based on chain ID_

-Chainlink uses batch mode for certain RPC calls to increase efficiency of communication with the remote eth node.
+Chainlink nodes use batch mode for certain RPC calls to increase efficiency of communication with the remote ETH node.
 In some cases, trying to request too many items in a single batch will result in an error (e.g. due to bugs in go-ethereum, third-party provider limitations, limits inherent to the websocket channel etc).
 This setting controls the maximum number of items that can be requested in a single batch.
-Chainlink has built-in conservative defaults for different chains that should work out of the box.
+Chainlink nodes use built-in conservative defaults for different chains that should work out of the box.

-If you have enabled HTTP urls for all of your eth nodes, you can safely increase this to a larger value e.g. 100 and see significant RPC performance improvements.
+If you have enabled HTTP URLs for all of your ETH nodes, you can safely increase this to a larger value e.g. 100 and see significant RPC performance improvements.

 ### LINK_CONTRACT_ADDRESS

 - Default: _automatic based on Chain ID_

 The address of the LINK token contract.
-It is not essential to provide this, but if given, will be used for displaying the node account's LINK balance.
+It is not essential to provide this, but if given, it is used for displaying the node account's LINK balance.
 For supported chains, this is automatically set based on the given chain ID.
-For unsupported chains, you will need to supply it yourself.
+For unsupported chains, you must supply it yourself.

-This environment variables is a global override.
+This environment variable is a global override.
 It is recommended instead to set this on a per-chain basis.

 ### MIN_INCOMING_CONFIRMATIONS

 - Default: _automatic based on chain ID, typically 3_

-The number of block confirmations to wait before kicking off a job run (or proceeding with a task that listens to blockchain/log events).
-Setting this to a lower value improves node response time at the expense of occasionally submitting duplicate transactions in the event of chain re-orgs (duplicate transactions are harmless but cost some eth).
+The number of block confirmations to wait before kicking off a job run or proceeding with a task that listens to blockchain and log events.
+Setting this to a lower value improves node response time at the expense of occasionally submitting duplicate transactions in the event of chain re-orgs (duplicate transactions are harmless but cost some ETH).

-This can be overriden on a per-job basis.
+You can override this on a per-job basis.

 `MIN_INCOMING_CONFIRMATIONS=1` would kick off a job after seeing the transaction in just one block.